 Typically, the WCB process is fairly streamlined and decisions are made within a matter of days, but for more complex cases the process may take longer.
 The process begins with the reporting of an injury.
 Once an injury is reported to the WCB, the worker will be contacted by WCB staff to discuss the claim, the process, the timelines and possible next steps.

 What information does the WCB need to decide on my claim?

-Typically, the WCB will gather information that will help clarify the diagnosis and confirm the injury is work related.
+Typically, the WCB will gather the information that will help clarify the diagnosis and confirm the injury is work-related.
 Information needed can include but is not restricted to, medical assessments including mental health assessments, information from the employer, job descriptions or statements from co-workers.
 If the WCB needs additional information, WCB staff will inform you of what information they need and explain why the information is needed.

 What is the purpose of a mental health assessment?